-Imaging may be performed as soon as it is practical and safe to do so, to compliment antenatal investigations where obtained.
+Imaging may be performed as soon as it is practical and safe to do so, to complement antenatal investigations where obtained.
 Imaging for acquired infection is advised in the presence of neurological signs and/or an abnormality on CrUS.
 It may be obtained as soon as the neonate is stable.
 Contrast administration may be warranted if there are concerns about complications of bacterial meningitis.
 MRA and MRV should be considered to exclude potential vascular complications.
+In babies who have failed hearing assessment, additional T2-weighted volumetric MR imaging of the cochlears and internal auditory canals provides valuable information and can aid in time-critical therapeutic decision-making.